PhotoPay/photopay-android/README.md

 You can use this method to define [metadata listener](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataListener.html) that will obtain various metadata from the current recognition process.
 Which metadata will be available depends on [metadata settings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.html).
 For more information and examples, check demo applications and section [Obtaining various metadata with _MetadataListener_](#metadataListener).

+##### <a name="recognizerView_setLicenseKeyTimeLimitedWarningEnabled"></a> [`setLicenseKeyTimeLimitedWarningEnabled(boolean)`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerView.html#setLicenseKeyTimeLimitedWarningEnabled-boolean-)
+Defines whether warning toast for time limited license key will be displayed.
+The goal is to prevent unintentional publishing of application to production with the license key that will expire.
+To take effect, this method should be called before setting the license key.
+By default, warning is enabled. **Be careful, disable this warning only if necessary**.
 ##### <a name="recognizerView_setLicenseKey1"></a> [`setLicenseKey(String licenseKey)`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerView.html#setLicenseKey-java.lang.String-)
 This method sets the license key that will unlock all features of the native library.
 You can obtain your license key from [PhotoPay website](https://photopay.net/).